Orders

 Via subscription management

-Via the + icon in the top right corner of the toolbar
+Via the + icon in the top right corner of the top bar

 When creating sales orders, you have the option to use templates.
-Templates can save you time and reduce errors by pre-filling fields with a standard setup.
+Templates can save you time and reduce errors, as a template pre-fills fields with a standard setup.

-Once you have created the order, you need to add order lines/article lines, and then you are ready to create offers, invoices, etc. Read more about this in the following sections on sales orders and purchase orders.
+Once you have created the order, you need to add order lines/article lines, after which you are ready to create a quote, invoice, etc. Read more about this in the following sections on sales orders and purchase orders respectively.

 Sales orders

-On a sales order, you can generate a sales invoice, which posts revenue for the sold services/articles.
-If you use stock management, product consumption is also posted for the associated article group.
+Via a sales order, you can generate a sales invoice, which posts revenue for the sold services/articles.
+If you use stock management, a cost of goods sold is also posted on the associated article group.

-The partner on the order becomes a customer, and if the customer and article are subject to VAT, outgoing sales VAT is also posted.
+The partner on the order becomes a customer, and if the customer and article are subject to VAT, output sales VAT is also posted.

-Functions for printouts and documents can be found in the order menu (the three dots).
+Functions for reports and documents can be found in the order menu (three dots).

-Via the order, you can generate an offer and send it to the customer.
+Via the order, you can generate a quote and send it to the customer.

 2: Send an order confirmation

 Once the order confirmation is created, the tasks are locked for further editing.
-If you want to edit the lines again, you can delete the order confirmation via the task menu (the three dots) and select Delete order confirmation.
+If you want to edit the lines again, you can delete the order confirmation via the task menu (three dots) and select Delete order confirmation.
 You can then edit and create a new order confirmation.

 3: Create delivery (stock management only)